 - Ultron plans to use Sokovia like a giant meteor and wipe out all life on Earth.
 Although the city is destroyed, the Avengers are able to stop Ultron and save the world.
 Pietro dies during the fight.

 - Stark, Barton, and Thor depart.
 Rogers and Romanoff, now in the new Avengers headquarters Stark provided, begin to train new Avengers James Rhodes, Wanda Maximoff, the Vision, and Sam Wilson.

-- In space, Thanos dons a gauntlet and swears to battle the Avengers himself.
+- In space, Thanos dons a gauntlet and swears to collect the Infinity Stones himself.